gmarty/wifi-columns/README.md

-# Wifi Direct
+# Wi-Fi Columns

-A simple demo app for Firefox OS that allows you to connect 2 devices together, completely offline!
+Play Columns with your friends locally and offline!

 ## How to use it?

 1. Have 2 devices (Flame or a Nexus 4 running Firefox OS).
 2. [Enable Wifi Direct](https://gist.github.com/justindarc/1d88d7d14e3264e8a666) on each device.
+3. Run `npm install && gulp build`.
-3. Flash this app on both devices using Firefox desktop WebIDE.
+4. Flash the `\dist` folder on both devices using Firefox desktop WebIDE.
-4. Have fun, break things and file bugs.
+4. Have fun, break things and file bugs!